 Duchamp took the common object and made it uncommon; Cenedella took the uncommon object and made it common.

-This painting, Johnson Motor with Orange Cloth (1994), part of Cenedella’s “American Icon Series” of the 1990s, is part of a unique grouping of still-lives examining new possibilities for an age-old theme.
+This painting, Buoy on Dolly (1994), part of Cenedella’s “American Icon Series” of the 1990s, is part of a unique grouping of still-lives examining new possibilities for an age-old theme.